finos/FDC3/docs/intents-intro.md

 # Intents Overview

-Extending APIs from one App to another is powerful.
-However, it requires bi-lateral agreements where implementors build to specific APIs ahead of time.

-Using a standard language for interaction between applications allows us to create workflows on the fly.
-So that one application can discover and link to another without any prior knowledge.
+Extending APIs from one application to another is powerful.
+However, it requires bi-lateral agreements where implementors build to proprietary APIs.
+A standard language for interaction between applications allows us to create workflows on the fly, so that applications can discover and link to another without any prior knowledge.

 FDC3 Intents define a standard set of verbs that can be used to put together common cross-application workflows on the financial desktop.
 * Applications register the Intents & [Context Data](context-intro) combinations they support in the [App Directory](appd-intro)